-A general tolerance of plus or minus 5% was maintained.
-The strain of the concrete cylinders was measured using a Demec mechanical strain gage.
-Whenever measurements of the creep (loaded) specimens were taken, strain of companion unloaded specimens was also measured.
-In order to determine the creep strain, the thermal and shrinkage strain of the unloaded specimens was subtracted from the measured strain of the loaded specimens.
+Unloaded specimens were stored next to the creep frames.
+Whenever measurements of the creep (loaded) specimens were taken, strain of the unloaded specimens was also measured.
+In order to determine the creep strain, the strain of the unloaded specimens was subtracted from the measured strain of the loaded specimens.
+Both unloaded and loaded specimens were subjected to thermal and shrinkage strains.
+However, the thermal and shrinkage strains were deleted from the loaded specimen strain by subtracting the unloaded specimen strain from it.
 Therefore, the net strain was due only to creep.